2 Ingredient White Chocolate Buttercream is the richest, fluffiest white chocolate frosting ever! And only 2 ingredients!

 Now, I may fib to you about how many cookies I eat a day (always more) or how many sit ups I do (always less), but I will never tell a frosting untruth.
 It’s basically the North on my moral compass.

 This frosting has 2 ingredients.
 Just 2.
 Butter and white chocolate.
-It was the same with the chocolate buttercream.
+It was the same with the chocolate version .
 I don’t know how it works, but it just does people.
+But here’s the deal, it’s different than a traditional buttercream frosting, a little less sweet, and more silky.
+It’s pretty special!

 The reason for today’s post, though.. is that I got a TON of inquiries on whether or not that method would work with white chocolate, or butterscotch, or even cinnamon chips.
 I am here because I did the experiment for you!